-Graduate students (degree or nondegree) may retake any courses at any level at ASU, but all grades remain on the student transcript as well as in GPA calculations.
+Graduate students (degree or nondegree) may retake any courses at any level at ASU, but all grades remain on the student transcript as well as on the cumulative GPA calculation of the transcript.

 Academic excellence is expected of students doing graduate work.
 Upon recommendation from the head of the academic unit, the dean of the Graduate College can withdraw a student who is not progressing satisfactorily.